TerryMooreII/sia/docs/front-matter.md

 Slug resolution:

 1. `slug` in front matter (highest priority)
-2. Slug extracted from filename (after date prefix)
+2. Slug extracted from filename or folder name (after date prefix if present)
-3. Slugified filename
+3. Slugified filename or folder name

 ---